Azure/Databricks360/content-adb-360/README.md

 * Enter the url to the git repo, which should then populate 'Git-Provider' and 'Repository Name'

 * click 'Create Repo'

+Now you're ready to start working !

+First with the historical load, work through all of the notebooks in order.